See also:Dorm RA's

 Opened in 2004, AP (Alice Paul) is named after the Swarthmore Alum and suffragette activist, Alice Stokes Paul.
 AP sits at the foot of campus between its brother dorm, DK (David Kemp), and the Septa train station.
 Like most dorms on campus, AP is a co-ed dorm and home to students from all four classes.
 The dorm rooms themselves are vinyl tile complete with large windows and the hallways are carpeted.
 AP is most known on campus for its six loft style dorm rooms, which are found on the fourth floor and house two students each.
 Residents of the Alice Paul have convenient access to the Swarthmore "ville" as well as all of the campus amenities.
 David Kemp and AP share a courtyard complete with a grill that has been used for barbecues.
 Alice Paul itself has a large main lounge which is generally used for small performances and social gatherings.
 Due to the nature of the paint on the walls, please plan to purchase adhesives from the College Bookstore for affixing posters/pictures to the walls.

 "Danawell" is a pair of modern, identical buildings (Dana and Hallowell) that stand adjacent to each other near the Crum woods.
 They share a joint lounge in a trailer where activities from TV watching to parties and meetings take place.
 First-year students' doubles are spacious, but can be dim due to being in a wooded setting.
 Bring extra lighting!!!!
 Rooms have dressers that are built into the closets.
 Walls are white cement block.
 Most rooms are carpeted, with the exception Danawell rooms ending in 13, 14, 15, 16.
 The large bay windows tend to admit some cold air in the winter, so a few blankets or an electric blanket are a must.
 There are picture rails in the room for hanging pictures (except in LL rooms) -- bring S hooks.
-In Dana there is no smoking in the entire building, even in student rooms.

 The College's newest residence hall (David Kemp Hall) opened in the Fall 2009.
 David Kemp Hall is comprised of single and double rooms.
 Each hall has 2 wings -- one wing (closer to Sharples Dining Hall) comprised primarily of double rooms, and one wing (closer to Chester Road) comprised primarily of single rooms.
 David Kemp shares a courtyard with its sister residence hall -- Alice Paul Hall.